 - Oats

-- Nuts (like walnuts or pecans for added crunch)
+- Chopped nuts like walnuts or pecans for extra crunch

 Instructions: How to Make Raspberry Crumble Cookies